The Monastir Project

 It is the largest project I have launched in my career—spanning 3 countries and dozens of musicians!
 It will take about a year to complete.
 Since the project launched in January 2020, We have already recorded a children’s school in Bitola, an opera singer in Skopje, and several beloved musicians in greater Macedonia and Israel (see Update 1 below).
-On a shoestring budget, phase 1 of the project will cost approximately $50,000, which includes recording and production, travel between countries with several musicians (before COVID-19 broke out), documentation, and more.
+On a shoestring budget, phase 1 of the project costs approximately $50,000, which includes recording and production, travel between countries with several musicians (before COVID-19 broke out), documentation, and more.
 When we’re done recording (target is the end of 2020), we’ll have a unique musical homage to Jewish Monastir, and musicians across borders - Jews, Christians and Muslims- who will come together to present the music at various international music festivals when live performances are possible again (phase 2).
-A portion of proceeds from music sales and concerts will go back to the many wonderful volunteer projects happening in Bitola to preserve Jewish history, such as restoration of the old Jewish cemetery that still stands there (phase 3).
+In the meantime, proceeds from music sales will go back to the many wonderful volunteer projects happening in Bitola to preserve Jewish history, such as restoration of the old Jewish cemetery that still stands there (phase 3).

 There is still much work to be done to raise awareness of this beautiful community.
 With your help, we can complete this project that, through music and intercultural dialogue, will bring so many different people together to celebrate Jewish Monastir.

-There are a couple of ways to donate to this initiative:
+There are a couple of ways to contribute to this initiative:

 1. You can donate by credit card online at this link here.